 A quick way to see how well your signal is getting out is to put out a couple of calls and see in the list who hear you and where they are 'live' so to speak, but what about yesterday or last week from the portable site?

 Simply click on the right hand side of the RBN page where you see the button 'options' this will open a drop down box where you can change your language preference, show stations who are logbook of the world users, etc, the map with greyline is what you want to enable, so click this and then click 'search spot by callsign' and type in your callsign and hit return on your keyboard

 You will then see a list of all the stations running cw skimmer who heard you call CQ and each stations location is shown on the map, which can you can zoom in or out, to your hearts content !

-You can see below, for example i put out a CQ call on the 40m band (7Mhz) with my IC706 running 50watts to the inverted V dipole, so even though i made 3 qso's, one Canadian, one station in Yugoslavia and an EA8 mobile, my station was working as expected
+You can see below, for example i put out a CQ call on the 40m band (7Mhz) with my IC706 running 50watts to the inverted V dipole, so even though i made 3 qso's, one Canadian, one station in Yugoslavia and an EA8 mobile, my signal was even heard by the skimmer of PJ2T

 Below my bandpass filter i use when i have the rx on 40m, i have run 2.5Kw on 30m, the same on 80m and the SDR rx does not see me, even beaming an 7 element monobander yagi for 10m towards the vertical with an ERP of over 10Kw the SDR rx does not flinch one bit, impressive little toy.